Quantum cryptography: Deprecation of quantum key distributions from governmental institutions

 In response to problem 1 above, attempts to deliver authentication keys using post-quantum cryptography (or quantum-resistant cryptography) have been proposed worldwide.
 On the other hand, quantum-resistant cryptography is cryptography belonging to the class of computational security.
-In 2015, a research result was already published that "sufficient care must be taken in implementation to achieve information-theoretic security for the system as a whole when authentication keys that are not information-theoretic secure are used" (when the authentication key is not information-theoretic secure (If the authentication key is not information-theoretically secure, an attacker can break it to bring all classical and quantum communications under control and relay them to launch a Man-in-the-middle attack).

-Ericsson, a private company, also cites and points out the above problems and then presents a report that it may not be able to support the Zero trust security model, which is a recent trend in network security technology.
+In 2015, a research result was already published that "sufficient care must be taken in implementation to achieve information-theoretic security for the system as a whole when authentication keys that are not information-theoretic secure are used" (if the authentication key is not information-theoretically secure, an attacker can break it to bring all classical and quantum communications under control and relay them to launch a man-in-the-middle attack).
+Ericsson, a private company, also cites and points out the above problems and then presents a report that it may not be able to support the zero trust security model, which is a recent trend in network security technology.

+Quantum cryptography in education

+Quantum cryptography, specifically the BB84 protocol, has become an important topic in physics and computer science education.
+The challenge of teaching quantum cryptography lies in the technical requirements and the conceptual complexity of quantum mechanics.
+However, simplified experimental setups for educational purposes are becoming more common, allowing undergraduate students to engage with the core principles of quantum key distribution (QKD) without requiring advanced quantum technology.